 The 350 GT’s overall shape was more rounded than the GTV’s.
 The prototype’s pretty pop-up headlights were lost in the translation, and so the 350 GT had somewhat bulbous headlight pods protruding from the hood – but still done elegantly.

 Carrozzeria Touring built the bodies using its Superleggera system of aluminum panels over a tubular structure.
 The bodies were then sent to Lamborghini for completion, including powertrain installation.

-Bizzarrini’s original V-12 was essentially a racing-spec engine, and so numerous changes were made to tame it for the road, including lower compression, a lower RPM limit, less aggressive camshafts and sidedraft Weber carburetors.
-The result for this new 3.5-liter unit was still a very impressive 280 horsepower, on par with the 3.3-liter V-12 in Ferrari’s 275 GTB that also went into production in 1964.
+Bizzarrini’s original V-12 was essentially a racing-spec engine.
+Therefore, numerous changes were made to tame it for the road, including lower compression.
+Additionally, a lower RPM limit, less aggressive camshafts and sidedraft Weber carburetors.
+The result for this new 3.5-liter unit was still a very impressive 280 horsepower.
+They were on par with the 3.3-liter V-12 in Ferrari’s 275 GTB that also went into production in 1964.

 The Lamborghini 350 GT was built to be a long-distance tourer, not a ragged-edge sports car.
 (That was coming a few years later with the Miura.)
 Production was severely limited.
 Lamborghini made 120 its 350 GT models and before introducing a 3.9-liter, 320 horse version of the V-12 engine for the renamed 400 GT.
 The first couple-dozen used the 350 GT body, while a subsequent 224 built had a different roofline and 2+2 seating, though on the same 100.4-inch wheelbase.